Here's the Pep Talk Ted Lasso Would Give Jason Sudeikis for the 2021 Emmys - E! Online

 Nobody gives a pep talk quite like Ted Lasso.

-And with Jason Sudeikis heading into the 2021 Emmys with four Emmy nominations, including two in the same category where he'll face off against himself, the 46-year-old actor could probably use some words of wisdom from his coach character.
+And with Jason Sudeikis heading into the 2021 Emmys with four nominations, including two in the same category where he'll face off against himself, the 46-year-old actor could probably use some words of wisdom from his coach character.

 "[It be would] probably something along the lines of like, 'This is fun, but we just started writing season three,'" Sudeikis told E!
 News while walking the red carpet at Los Angeles' L.A.
 Live and imagining what Ted Lasso would say. "'So, like, this is for a whole year's worth of work ago.
 So it's kind of like, hold onto it, but you can't eat it, you can't smoke it, so enjoy it as a trophy.'"